PrometheanDissident/prometheandissident.github.io/pages/gender.md

 ### <span style="background-color:orange">Single Motherhood</span>

-The less time fathers spend with their children,, the more conduct problems their children had, but only if fathers did not engage in antisocial behavior.
+The less time fathers spend with their children, the more conduct problems their children had, but only if fathers did not engage in antisocial behavior.
 If they are high in anti-social behavior, time spent with their children increases the conduct problems of their children<ref>Jaffee, S. R., Moffitt, T. E., Caspi, A., & Taylor, A. (2003).
 Life with (or without) father: The benefits of living with two biological parents depend on the father’s antisocial behavior.
 Child Development, 74(1), 109–126. https://doi.org/10.1111/1467-8624.t01-1-00524</ref>.

 ### <span style="background-color:orange">Marriage and Divorce</span>